 The berm and trees are located on the CP Rail parcel, and trees will be impacted.
-We understand this is a neighborhood concern, but currently do not know the extent of any tree or berm removal.
-St. Thomas has held an initial meeting with homeowners to start discussions on the berm and trees and we will continue to communicate as we have a better understanding of ballfields and site layout.
+We understand this is a neighborhood concern.
+UST has continued discussions with homeowners regarding the berm and trees and we will continue to communicate as we have a better understanding of grading and landscape plans.